crkn-rcdr/Digital-Preservation/README.md

-# CCRKN digital preservation syste
+# CRKN digital preservation system

 The Canadian Research Knowledge Network (CRKN) maintains a preservation platform.
 As of 2018 it is using a custom platform that was created by Canadiana staff when it was a separate organization, but the plan is to adopt existing software such as Archivematica and OpenStack Swift.